aztechian/bridgr/README.md

 ## Development setup

-Requires Go version 1.11 or higher.
+Requires Go version 1.13 or higher.
+Current Go version is specified in `go.mod`.

 Bridgr uses Go modules available since GoLang 1.11 release.
 To do development on Bridgr, simply clone this repository to your preferred location and run `make`.
 This will download all dependencies using the controlled go modules configuration.
 You must have go properly installed and configured on your system first.